Oliver's warty pig

-Oliver's warty pig or Mindoro warty pig (Sus oliveri) is a small species in the pig genus (Sus) which can only be found on the island of Mindoro in the central Philippines.
-This species previously treated to be a subspecies of S. philippensis, was shown to be morphologically and genetically different.
+Oliver's warty pig or the Mindoro warty pig (Sus oliveri) is a small species in the pig genus (Sus) which can only be found on the island of Mindoro in the Philippines.
+It was previously considered to be a subspecies of the Philippine warty pig (S. philippensis), however it was shown to be morphologically and genetically distinct.

-This species is heavily hunted and is extremely rare.
+The species is heavily hunted by the local people and is extremely rare.